bryanchacosky/cppcheck.sublime-plugin/README.md

 `~/Library/Application Support/Sublime Text 3/Packages`

 ## usage
-Run the command `Cppcheck: Check` while the `.cpp` file is open.
-Results will be outputted into a new file.
+`Cppcheck: Check Active File` -- check the active `.cpp` file.
+Results will be outputted to a new file.